cloudfoundry/bosh-google-cpi-release/README.md

 # BOSH Google CPI release

-This is a [BOSH](http://bosh.io/) release for the external [BOSH Google CPI](https://github.com/frodenas/bosh-google-cpi/).
+This is a [BOSH](http://bosh.io/) release for the BOSH Google CPI.

 ## Disclaimer

-This is NOT presently a production ready [BOSH Google CPI](https://github.com/frodenas/bosh-google-cpi/) BOSH release.
+This is NOT presently a production ready BOSH Google CPI release.
 This is a work in progress.
 It is suitable for experimentation and may not become supported in the future.

 ## Usage